mrowacz/tokenROI/README.md

 About
 =====

-tokenROI is an tool which eaisly presents your erc20 token collection.
+tokenROI is an tool which eaisly presents your erc20 token collection using data from idex stock.
 It converts your token balances into ethereum and also shows current roi of your investments.
 There is possibility to store your's configuration on google drive.